camunda/camunda-docs-manual/content/introduction/telemetry.md

 * it is set to the engine via  [ManagementService#setLicenseKey ](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.14/org/camunda/bpm/engine/ManagementService.html#setLicenseKey-java.lang.String-)
 * it is set to the engine via [Admin Webapp](https://docs.camunda.org/manual/latest/webapps/admin/system-management/#camunda-license-key)

-Please note that only in case of setting the license key through the Admin Webapp the telemetry data will contain structured metadata from the license key.
+Please note that only in case of setting the license key through the Admin Webapp the diagnostics data will contain structured metadata from the license key.
 In all other cases, unstructed raw data will be sent.
-If the license key is removed from the engine, it is removed from telemetry data as well.
+If the license key is removed from the engine, it is removed from diagnostics data as well.

 ### Meta and environment data
 The "Meta/Environment Data" category contains information about the environmental setup: